A Sustainable Workforce Starts With You

 What challenges is the construction industry facing?
 What principles, like sustainable value and social responsibility, should industry leaders embrace?
 Where will the solutions come from?

-Seasonally adjusted construction employment rose from February 2022 to February 2023 in 45 states and declined in five states and the District of Columbia, according to AGC’s...
+Seasonally adjusted construction employment rose from November 2022 to November 2023 in 34 states and the District of Columbia, fell in 14 states, and held steady in Alaska and...